How To Create an Outdoor Break Area for Employees

 Dining Area

 Another important consideration when creating an outdoor break area for employees is a designated dining area.
 Many workers enjoy eating their lunches or snacks outside, so a functional dining set is ideal.
-Whether you choose traditional picnic tables or a more elevated bistro set, it’s important to have enough tables and chairs for everyone.
+Whether you choose a traditional picnic table or a more elevated bistro set, it’s important to have enough tables and chairs for everyone.